-When using rehearse timings it is important to remember that it is a guide only.
-You are rehearsing the time it will take for you to cover your content from start to finish without any pauses which can be occur from audience questions or interaction.
+When using the rehearse timings feature in PowerPoint, it is important to remember that it is a guide only.
+You are rehearsing the time it will take for you to cover your content from start to finish without any pauses.
 At the end of your rehearsal, you have the option of saving the timing to your presentation which can then be used to automate the transition of your slides.
-Although this works well in some presentation instances, in my personal experience I much prefer to advance the slides myself so that it allows me to answer questions or provide more information about a topic if prompted by the audience.I didn
+Although this works well in some presentation instances, in my personal experience I much prefer to advance the slides myself.
+This allows me to answer questions or provide more information about a topic if prompted by the audience.

-To use rehearse timings in PowerPoint 2016, follow these steps:
+To use rehearse timings in PowerPoint , follow these steps:

-- Open Microsoft PowerPoint
+- Open Microsoft PowerPoint.

-- Open the presentation you wish to work on or create a new Blank Presentation and add some sample content
+- Open the presentation you wish to work on or create a new Blank Presentation and add some sample content.

-- Select Slide Show > Rehearse Timings
+- Select Slide Show > Rehearse Timings.

-- Microsoft PowerPoint will now launch the presentation in slide show mode along with the Rehearsal toolbar
+- Microsoft PowerPoint will now launch the presentation in slide show mode along with the Rehearsal toolbar:

-- Once you have finished on Slide 1, allow a few additional seconds then click the Next button on the Rehearsal toolbar
+- Once you have finished on Slide 1, allow a few additional seconds, then click the Next button on the Rehearsal toolbar:

-- Slide 2 will now be displayed allowing you to go through the content you will discuss on Slide 2
+- Slide 2 will now be displayed, allowing you to go through the content you will discuss on Slide 2.

 - If you do not wish to use them, make note of the total time it took to complete the presentation and then click No.

 - To test the rehearse timings select Slide Show > From Beginning or press F5 on the keyboard